By David Joel Miller.

 But should that anxiety begin to get out of control, every time you hear a car door slam or see someone on the street, if you become too anxious to leave your house, that is a problem.

-Clearly most of the things professionals diagnose as an anxiety disorder are much more severe than the things we consider normal but it is easy to see how the two overlap.
+Clearly, most of the things professionals diagnose as an anxiety disorder are much more severe than the things we consider normal but it is easy to see how the two overlap.

 Wellness and recovery.

-Rather than thinking exclusively in terms of mental illness and diseases we should be thinking about mental health as similar to physical health.
+Rather than thinking exclusively in terms of mental illness and diseases, we should be thinking about mental health as similar to physical health.
 There are times we are in better health than at other times.
 Someone could have “poor mental health” and be in need of prevention or restorative services long before they reached the point of what we have been calling a mental illness.

 The Mental Illness Violence dilemma.

 The news has been full of accounts of people who became violent and harmed others.
-The common discussion revolves around whether they were “mental ill” and why no one had detected their illness beforehand and prevented that violence.
+The common discussion revolves around whether they were “mentally ill” and why no one had detected their illness beforehand and prevented that violence.

 What if that person had been in poor mental health for some time and then eventually their mental health deteriorated to the point it could have been diagnosed as what we are currently calling a mental illness?